Your cookie preferences

 Can I use my normal meter with an Economy 10 tariff?

 No. A standard meter will only give you one meter reading, whereas for Economy 10 you will need two different meter readings.
-As such, switching to an Economy 10 tariff may mean having a new meter installed.
-Your energy supplier will be able to do this for you, but may charge a fee to do so.
+As such, switching to an Economy 10 tariff will mean having a new meter installed.
+Your energy supplier might be able to do this for you, but may charge a fee to do so as they're fairly uncommon.

 Similarly, if you are switching away from Economy 10 to a standard tariff, you may need to pay a fee to have a standard meter installed.
 Whilst this shouldn’t discourage you from switching to or from Economy 10, it’s worth keeping the potential cost in mind.